ihamzak/DogClassifier-RESTful-API/README.md

 How to use it ?

--Clone the repository.
+- Clone the repository.
--Open terminal and set  current directory to App folder
+- Open terminal and set  current directory to App folder